fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ### NuGet

-[NuGet](http://nuget.org/) is an open-source, cross-platform package management tool with many thousands of packages avaialble.
+[NuGet](http://nuget.org/) is an open-source, cross-platform package management tool with many thousands of packages available.
 See the [documentation](http://docs.nuget.org/).

 It is generally used for package management on the Windows ecosystem but is growing in its cross-platform use.